 Here are some things you should consider before deciding if the prize is worth the cost.

-Vacations and All Sweepstakes Prizes Must Be Declared on U.S. Taxes
+All Sweepstakes Prizes Must Be Declared on US Taxes

 - Room taxes for hotel stays.

-- Airport taxes, like the 9/11 security tax, fuel taxes, etc. for flights.
+- Airport taxes including the 9/11 security tax, fuel taxes, etc. for flights.

-Usually, the rules of the sweepstakes you enter will indicate any taxes that aren't covered by the sponsors.
-As these vacation prize taxes can add up, be sure to read the rules carefully before entering to win trips.
-If the rules aren't clear, you can discuss the details with the sponsor before you decide whether to accept or decline a prize.
+Usually, the sweepstakes' rules will tell you which taxes aren't covered by the sponsors.
+If the rules aren't clear, you can ask the sponsor before you decide whether to accept or decline a prize.

-One of the warning signs of sweepstakes scams is that you pay taxes directly to the IRS, not to the sweepstakes sponsor.
+One of the warning signs of sweepstakes scams is when companies ask you to pay taxes to them.
+Usually, you pay taxes directly to the IRS, not to the sweepstakes sponsor.
 So if someone asks you to wire them thousands of dollars to pay your taxes before receiving your prize, it's a good sign that you're being scammed.

-If a sponsor asks you to pay port taxes or other vacation prize taxes, be sure to double-check the other warning signs of scams to make sure everything else looks fine.
-Refer to the sweepstakes' rules to see whether these taxes were explained in advance.
-And check that the amount you are being asked to pay is reasonable.
+If a sponsor asks you to pay port taxes or other vacation prize taxes, be sure to double-check the other list of warning signs of scams to make sure everything else seems to be on the up-and-up.
+Refer to the sweepstakes' rules to see whether these taxes were explained in advance and check that the amount you are being asked to pay is reasonable.
 This will help keep you safe from scams.

 Does This Mean You Shouldn't Enter to Win Free Trips?

-It's wise to take a realistic look at what you would need to pay for your free trip, and then decide whether the costs will be worth it.
+It's wise to take a realistic look at what you would need to pay for your free trip, and then decide whether the cost will be worth it or whether you should decline the prize.
 In many cases, the answer will be an enthusiastic yes, but in others, you can spend your time better on other giveaways.